 is a modified version of athletics that makes it easy for children to learn the skills of our sport and easy for parents to coach.
 Starting with Under 6, the program commences with basic motor skills and progresses through to more complex athletic extension skills.
 The program is an action packed, fun filled 30 minutes that has the children on the go the whole time.
 Using an extensive range of fun activities, the idea is to teach children the correct skills and techniques of athletics using the enjoyment kids naturally get through exercise.
 While it is overseen by experienced coordinators, it's the parents that become the coaches, but don't worry, you'll be taught everything you need to know.
 It's easy to pick up and a lot of fun too!

-Little Athletes must have their attendance recorded at their Club desk on arrival and departure from the park area.
+Little Athletes must have their attendance recorded with their Age Group Marshal on arrival.
 Parents must ensure that their children are aware of this requirement as each athlete must be accounted for at the end of a competition program.
 No athlete may leave the park/arena area during a competition program unless under direct supervision.
 Parents performing duty on the day must report to their designated duty contact.

 Type of events